-Here is a peek behind the scenes into the journey of GoFounder’s founder, Eddie Whittingham, as he sold his start-up to one of the world’s largest cyber-security companies, in just three years.
+Here is a peek behind the scenes into the journey of GoFounder’s founder, Eddie Whittingham, as he sold his start-up to one of the world’s largest cyber-security companies, in just four years.

 It’s a strange thing, starting up a start-up.

 The odds are stacked against you but for some reason, somehow, you’re willing to back yourself against all those odds to go on and build something.
 To succeed where others have failed, to find your own path.

 Well, what can I tell you?
 I’m certainly not going to sit and and tell you it’s easy or that it’ll happen overnight, because it won’t.
 It’s a tough old slog and you’re going to need bags of determination, some natural talent and (at least) a slice of luck.
 But, having said that, it’s also possible – we all have the same amount of hours in the day, it’s just how you choose to use them.

 Here’s a little bit about my journey and some of the highlights to hopefully give you a little food for thought.
 But, keep in mind, this is the highlights… designed for a little inspiration… they were endless lowlights too (more on that another time).

 Eddie’s decided he’s leaving, as he can’t hack it.